Human trophy collecting

 The practice of human trophy collecting involves the acquisition of human body parts as trophy, usually as war trophy.
-The intent may be to demonstrate dominance over the deceased (such as scalp-taking or forming necklaces of severed ears or teeth), to humiliate or intimidate the enemy (such as shrunken heads or skull cups), or in some rare cases to commemorate the deceased (such as the veneration of the relics of saints).
-It can be done to prove one's body count in battle, to boast one's prowess and achievements to peers, or as a status symbol of superior masculinity.
-Psychopathic serial murderers' collection of their victims' body parts have also been described as a form of trophy-taking.
+The intent may be to demonstrate dominance over the deceased (such as scalping or forming necklaces of severed ears or teeth), to humiliate or intimidate the enemy (such as shrunken heads or skull cups), or in some rare cases to commemorate the deceased (such as the veneration of the relics of saints).
+It can be done to prove one's body count in battle, to boast of one's prowess and achievements to peers, or as a status symbol of superior masculinity.
+Serial killers' collection of their victims' body parts have also been described as a form of trophy-taking.

 While older customs generally included the burial of human war trophies along with the collector, such items have been sold in modern times.

 History

+Archaeologists discovered human skull cups dating to 14,700 years ago in Gough's Cave, in Somerset, England; these skulls were modified in ways indicative of intentional human trophy collecting, including removal of the facial region and cleaning them.

-In the Old Testament, King Saul asked David to bring him one hundred Philistine foreskins as bride price for his daughter Michal.
+According to biblical scripture, in the Old Testament, Saul asked David to bring him one hundred Philistine foreskins as bride price for his daughter Michal.
 David and his men fought a battle, and he presented the king with two hundred.

-Headhunting has been practised across the Americas, Europe, Asia, and Oceania for millennia.
+Headhunting has been practiced across the Americas, Europe, Asia, and Oceania for millennia.
 One analysis of the practice in early North American societies linked it to social distance from the victim.
 Groups such as the Scythians collected the skulls of the vanquished to make a skull cup.

 In the Japanese invasions of Korea (1592–1598), the noses and ears of slain Koreans and Chinese were collected and brought back to Japan, where they were placed in the Mimizuka monument in Kyoto.
 As of 2024, it still stands.

-In North America, it was common practice before, during or after the lynching of African-Americans for the European Americans involved to take souvenirs such as body parts, skin, bones, genitalia, etc.
+In North America, it was common practice before, during or after the lynching of African Americans for the European Americans involved to take souvenirs such as body parts, skin, bones, genitalia, etc.

 In the United States, trophies were also acquired during conquest of indigenous lands by settlers and other Native American groups.
 The scalp, skull, and wrist-bones of Little Crow, the Mdewakanton leader during the Minnesota hostilities of 1862, were obtained and displayed for decades at the Minnesota Historical Society as war trophies from Minnesota's bounty on the Santee Sioux.
-The MHS established in the Constitution of the Minnesota Territory.
+The MHS is established in the Constitution of the Minnesota Territory.
 In another instance connected to battlefield success and to the American mutilation of Japanese war dead, President of the United States Franklin Roosevelt was given a gift of a letter-opener made of a Japanese soldier's arm by U.S. Representative Francis E. Walter in 1944.
 After a call by the Roman Catholic Archdiocese of Tokyo for "respect for the laws of humanity even in total war" Roosevelt ordered the item to be returned to its sender and recommended it be properly buried.